 2) In Case of Social Unrest -- Crises caused by natural disasters, economic collapse, political collapse, pandemics, etc. In the gun culture, this sort of thing is referred to as a “Shit Hits the Fan” (SHTF) scenario.
 Hurricanes, politically-motivated riots, terrorist attacks, etc., can cause law & order to break down very quickly, turning quiet suburbs into the Wild West.
 When this happens, few items are as comforting to the home owner, business owner, or average citizen as a semi-automatic assault rifle with high-capacity magazines.
 This is, hands-down, the most effective weapon for defending life and property against multiple attackers, especially in a prolonged engagement/ordeal.
 Under normal circumstances, using lethal force to defend property is considered bad form.
 (Outside of Texas, that is.)
 But in a SHTF scenario, defending your "property" could easily mean defending your food supply, your home, vehicle, clothing, weapons & ammo, and other things that could mean the difference between you (and your family) surviving the crisis or suffering an unpleasant death.

 3) For Defending Democracy Against Government Gone Amok -- I know it's hard for many of my fellow Lefties to get their heads around this one, so I deal with this issue in more detail in the article Tools of Democracy.
 For now, I'll just say that any careful student of history knows that democracy has to be jealously guarded....that would-be tyrants have a habit of taking advantage of bad situations, such as economic collapse, natural disasters, religious hatreds, terrorist attacks, and the political polarization of the populace....and that, sooner or later, the highest principles have to be backed up by brute force, if they are to survive.
 I'll also say that, as a progressive, it's the possibility of a right-wing coup that worries me, especially after the bold theft of the 2000 presidential election by George W. Bush & Company.
 I'm not a survivalist, militia member, or chaos-yearning extremist.
-But I'm not so sanguine about the stability of of democracy in the 21st Century to dismiss this sort of scenario out of hand, by any means.
+But I'm not so sanguine about the stability of democracy in the 21st Century to dismiss this sort of scenario out of hand.
 If things ever get so bad that we literally have to fight to restore democracy to this country, as the Founding Fathers assumed we would, our cause would be well-served by large numbers of semi-automatic AR-15s and similar "assault rifles", as well as a few full-size battle rifles.
 Handguns would have their place in this sort of scenario, but rifles would be more decisive, just as they were in Vietnam and Afghanistan.
 Their accuracy, stopping power, high-capacity magazines, ruggedness and reliability would make them crucial weapons for anyone going up against government forces.
 As various wars and insurgencies around the world have proven in recent decades, modern technology and military might have not made small arms, in the hands of motivated freedom fighters, obsolete in any way.